C0d3-5t3w/Pwnagotchi-NightMode/README.md

 <!--![IMG_0453](https://github.com/user-attachments/assets/61bebba6-21bc-4cec-b72b-efe74ce7e935)-->

 <img src="https://github.com/user-attachments/assets/61bebba6-21bc-4cec-b72b-efe74ce7e935" alt="<3" style="position:relative; width:50%; height:auto;"/>

+# We could also pipe pwnlog through color tail:

+On your pwnagotchi connected to the internet download lolcat with:

+sudo apt-get install color tail

+# Add "| lolcat" to the end of pwnlogs alias in /etc/profile here:

+# What it looks like: 🤢

 # ENJOY!!! if you have any issues find and @ me in the pwnagotchi unofficial discord: https://discord.gg/wBgZPn6M